by Ken Canfield, Ph.D.

 As I began working and interacting with grandparents, I very quickly recognized that grandmothers are the most active, engaged, and focused people I know when it comes to their grandkids.
 I call them lionesses.
 I also know quite a few dedicated and involved granddads, and some are working, as I am, to help awaken grandfathers to their high calling.

-Regrettably, the influence of all grandparents has been understated and even overlooked for too long.
 Recent research demonstrates that children thrive when grandmothers and grandfathers are proactively involved in their lives.
 And wouldn’t you know it, grandparents also thrive when they are actively involved in their grandchildren’s lives.
 It’s a win-win!

 Here are two examples that inspire me: